ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 of measurements, started by a Root of Trust for Measurement, that normally ends when the system software is loaded.
-A measurement signifies the identity, integrity and version of each software component registered with an attesting device's TPM, so that the subsequent appraisal stage can determine if the software installed is authentic, up-to-date, and free of tampering.
+A measurement signifies the identity, integrity and version of each software component registered with an attesting device's TPM {{TPM}}, so that the subsequent appraisal stage can determine if the software installed is authentic, up-to-date, and free of tampering.